KarolinaKotlarz/rover_agenda/README.md

 # Rover Agenda - The #1 App for EAHS Students

-As a student of Easton Area High School, there are a lot of things for you to keep track of: classes, extracurriculars, school events, teachers, and so much more.
-With all that in mind, wouldn't it be so much easier if you could manage all of those things in one place?
+## Addressing the prompt
+This year's prompt for the FBLA Mobile Application Development event was to create an app that would allow students to manage their school activities using a variety of features, including:
+- A schedule
+- A lunch menu
+- A teachers list
+- An extracurriculars page
+- A calendar
+- A bug reporting system

 That's what our app, Rover Agenda, is here for.
 This app brings all of your school concerns into one easy-to-access place.
-With an included schedule, teachers list, school calendar, lunch menu, and extracurriculars section, you can keep track of everything you need to know.
+With a customizable schedule, a lunch menu, a list for emailing teachers, a list of extracurriculars, a school event calendar, and a bug reporting system, you can keep track of everything you need to know.
 Each part of the app is customized to your individual needs, with data stored within your unique student account.
 No longer do you have to have several different apps to keep track of everything; with Rover Agenda, you can be sure to keep track of everything in your busy high school experience.

 ## Features
     - Custom Schedule